Libermentix/git-post-receive/README.md

 git-post-receive
 ================
-A modular python plugin for git's post-receive hook.
+A modular Python plugin for git's post-receive hook.

 How the post-receive hook works
 ===============================